Zawlinhtike397/plantshop_ecommerce_app/README.md

 ### 🎨 Theme and UX
 - Shimmer loading effects for better UX
 - Use your phone theme (Change your phone theme to toggle dark mode)
+- lazy loading and inifite scroll with show more button

 ### 📱 Local Storage Usage